Alcoholism – addicted to consuming alcohol and liquor and/or mental illness/compulsivity coming from the dependence of alcohol.

-Dual-Diagnosis – (also known as co-occuring) affliction of two separate, yet ongoing mental and substance abuse illnesses which require two individual treatment plans.
+Dual-Diagnosis – (also known as co-occurring) affliction of two separate, yet ongoing mental and substance abuse illnesses which require two individual treatment plans.

-Entitlement Issues – a relationship strain caused from the desire for specific things or oucomes, where the entitled party won’t willingly accept otherwise.
+Entitlement Issues – a relationship strain caused by the desire for specific things or outcomes, where the entitled party won’t willingly accept otherwise.

 Medication Management – monitoring current medications to comply and deter potential complications of interactions with different drugs.

-PTSD – a mentally triggered condition that accures after a horrific life experience.
+PTSD (Post Traumatic Stress Disorder) – a mentally triggered condition that occurs after a horrific life experience.